SoliDry/vert/README.md

-# vertical
+# Vert
-Vertical is a column oriented database with SQL syntax support
+Vert is a column oriented database with SQL syntax support